 - All on-course prizes and tournament winners will be announced the day following the tournament via email.
 Winners will receive their prizes by mail.

 - Practice facilities (driving range, putting green, and short game areas) are open to golfers with booked tee times 20 minutes prior to their tee time.
-The putting green will house our putting contest; available to passport holders.
+The putting green will house our putting contest.

 - Participants will be able to enjoy on-site hospitality from designated areas.
 Clubhouse restaurant and patio areas will be available on a foursome by foursome basis before and/or after golf (except for select properties where government restrictions apply).
 The beverage cart will not be in circulation.